Minami189/Projects/README.md

 both frontend and backend server should be running "npm run dev"

+running frontend and backend can now be done with one command "npm run dev" make sure your directory is in food_app

 App runs on local MYSQL database

 PORT = 5000 //default for the server (don't change unless errors occur regarding backend)